Zany80/fips-scas/README.md

 For a debug build, just replace the third component of the configuration triplet with `debug` (e.g.
 `./fips set config emsc-make-debug` or `fips set config win64-vstudio-debug`).

+To use as a library, just use this repository as a fips import.
+The main function and all unneeded code will be eliminated automatically

 ## Help, Bugs, Feedback